 The PGCE, Cert Ed and DTLLS are available full-time (one year) or part-time (two years).
 The additional Diplomas are one-year, part-time courses.
 If you want to do a part-time course and are not already teaching you will need to arrange some teaching hours, possibly on a voluntary basis, so that you can comply with the course requirement for teaching practice.
 On a full-time course the course provider will arrange teaching placements.

 To be accepted on any of the courses you will be expected to show your own competence in English and/or Mathematics - this could be assessed by previous qualifications, on-course assessments or national tests.
 You should contact course providers for details.
-You can find full lists of endorsed courses at the talent website.

 To find out if you are suited to this type of teaching, you could do some voluntary work, and perhaps complete the Level 2 Certificate in Adult Learner Support before applying for a teaching course, although this is not essential.